[UPDATED March 2021] Homeowner’s Guide to B.C. Taxes: Property Tax, Empty Homes & Speculation Tax, GST and PST

 They also fund the recreation and community centres, libraries, parks, and services and support programs which play an integral role in ensuring the vibrancy and livability of our neighbourhoods.

-Property tax rates that determine how much property tax you pay, are based on the assessed value of your property.
-Refer to the BC Assessment website and enter your address for an accurate value.
+Property tax rates determine how much property tax you pay and are based on the assessed value of your property.
+Refer to the B.C.
+Assessment website and enter your address for an accurate value.
 The tax rate applies to each $1,000 of net taxable value and may differ based on the class of property you own.
-For up to date information regarding Vancouver’s property taxes, click here and check out this calculator for an accurate value.
-In Vancouver, annual property tax payments are due September 30th of every year.

 Vancouver Empty Homes Tax

 The Vancouver Empty Homes Tax was instituted to target vacant properties, increase vacancy rates and create affordable, rental housing for people who live and work in Vancouver.

 For 2021, owners needed to annually declare by February 2 whether their property is occupied for at least six months of the year to be exempt from this tax.
 Then, any payments are due by April 16.

 RECOMMENDED READING: The Empty Homes Tax and How to Avoid it

 List your properties simply and for free on liv.rent and gain access to thousands of qualified renters.